Mouhammed-Ali Dhaini

 Having begun his senior career in Sweden at Division 3 side BK Olympic in 2013, Dhaini joined Torns IF in the Division 2 in 2017, helping them gain promotion to the Division 1 in his first season.
 In 2020, he joined Superettan club Trelleborgs FF.
+Dhaini moved to Lebanon in 2023, joining Ansar.

 Born in Sweden, Dhaini is of Lebanese descent; he made his senior debut for Lebanon in 2020.

 Club career

 Torns IF

 Dhaini joined Swedish Division 2 side Torns IF on 2 January 2017.
 He played 27 games, 25 in the league and two in the Svenska Cupen, helping his side gain promotion to the Division 1.
 Dhaini was nominated 2017 Torns FF Player of the Year for his performances.

 In the Division 1, Dhaini played a total of 59 games (29 in 2018 and 30 in 2019), scoring once in 2018 against Utsiktens BK.
 Dhaini played 90 games in total for Torns IF.

 Trelleborgs FF

 Following a trial in December 2019, Dhaini moved to Superettan side Trelleborgs FF on a one-year contract on 17 February 2020.
 Following a knee operation, Dhaini made his debut on 13 July against GAIS.
 He played 21 league games, making three assists, and helped his side remain in the Superettan after beating IF Brommapojkarna on penalty shoot-outs in the relegation playoffs.

 Trelleborg extended Dhaini's contract for two years on 14 January 2021.
 Dhaini scored his first goal for Trelleborg on 10 May, helping his team draw 1–1 in the 2021 Superettan against Akropolis.
 On 26 October, Dhaini scored a brace in a 4–0 league win against AFC Eskilstuna.
 During the 2022 season, he helped Trelleborg come back from 2–0 down to win 4–2 against Dalkurd on 21 August, scoring the temporary 1–2 goal.